Do's and Don'ts When TalkingAbout Long Term Care

 Old family roles and habits can sometimes make this talk more difficult.
 Try a more objective approach, as if you were having this conversation with a more casual acquaintance.
 Asking questions and listening without interrupting can help keep the conversation respectful and mature.

-By having an open and honest conversation with your loved one(s) about long term care, you can create a plan together that will allow them to live life on their terms.
+By having an open and honest conversation with your loved one(s) about long term care, you can create a plan together that will may help them to live life on their terms.

 Next Steps: Plan for Long Term Care